Amber Kelly • Jun 17, 2020

-The numbers can be staggering.
-Over 60 percent of Americans don’t have enough money to cover a $500 emergency.
-Nearly 80 percent are living paycheck to paycheck.
-The average American has about $38,000 in personal debt, excluding home mortgages.
-Combine those numbers with the fact that fewer than 40 percent stick try to maintain some sort of budget, and you’ve got a financial mess.
+The numbers can be staggering: 60% percent of Americans don’t have enough money to cover a $1,000 emergency, and 78% of Americans are living paycheck to paycheck.
+Combine those numbers with the fact that fewer than 40 percent maintain some sort of budget, and you’ve got a financial mess.

 Maybe you don’t keep a budget because you think it is too time-consuming or too intimidating.
 The truth is, a budget can take as little as an hour to get started; and once created, probably 30 minutes a month to maintain.